ashermancinelli/ashermancinelli.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I care about tech and making it fun and accessible.
+I care about making tech fun and accessible.

 I work on HPC compilers at NVIDIA.